FFICM Examination Regulations

 6.1.1 is eligible for full registration with the General Medical Council (United Kingdom).
 Anyone who is currently suspended by the GMC cannot take the exam.

-- Or any of the exemption qualifications listed in the regulations of the Royal College of Anaesthetists and the Royal College of Emergency Medicine within 10 years before the published start date of the sitting applied for.
+• Or any of the exemption qualifications listed in the regulations of the Royal College of Anaesthetists and the Royal College of Emergency Medicine.

 6.1.3 satisfies the requirements of these Regulations with regard to application procedures and other matters;